Liam-a-34/week-2-mini-challenge/README.md

 ## Description

-Mini challenge 2 focuses on build a webpage that will hold a collection of CSS snippets.
+Mini challenge 2 focuses on building a webpage that  holds a collection of CSS snippets.
 What better way to learn CSS than to build a knowledge base of CSS?
-This is was completed in a group project setting by Liam Allen, Joon,Trenton Kirchner, and Alexandria White.
+This group challenge was completed by Liam Allen, Joon Kim, Trenton Kirchner, and Alexandria White.

 - As a user, I can view a collection of labeled CSS snippets in a responsive grid.